Exposing Long-Tail Safety Failures in Large Language Models through Efficient Diverse Response Sampling: Results

 \subsection{Comparison to the Full IID Sampling}

 Next, we compare $\model_{16}$ and $\model_{64}$ to $\msg_{1024}$, which generates all $1024$ responses and thus represents an empirical upper bound on ASR.
 This comparison evaluates how closely $\model$ approaches the brute-force limit while using substantially fewer full-length generations.
 The results are presented in Table~\ref{tab:PDPS_benchResults}.
-Although $\model_{16}$ generates only $16$ responses (vs. $1024$ for $\msg_{1024}$), it achieves more than $80\%$ of $\msg_{1024}$'s ASR in $11$ of the $16$ model–dataset combinations, with $9$ reaching at least $90\%$ of the upper-bound ASR.
-For $\model_{64}$, the ASR exceeds $80\%$ of the brute-force benchmark across all sixteen combinations and reaches at least $97\%$ of $\msg_{1024}$'s ASR in every case.
+Although $\model_{16}$ generates only $16$ full-length responses (vs. $1024$ for $\msg_{1024}$), it achieves more than $80\%$ of $\msg_{1024}$'s ASR in $11$ of the $16$ model–dataset combinations.
+For $\model_{64}$, the ASR exceeds $97\%$ of the brute-force benchmark across all sixteen model-dataset combinations.
 These results demonstrate that $\model$ can produce compact response sets while maintaining high attack success rates and substantially reducing the number of generations.